ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 `override.properties` is a deployed configuration file that is also under source control.
 There is one of these for each deployed environment (e.g. qa and prod).
 I typically store these files under `/config/{qa,prod}` in my codebase.

 `local-override.properties` is an optional file (technically they're all optional because of the `ignore-resource-not-found="true"`) that lives on the deployment hosts.
-I don't use this, but if I ever needed a way to configure a host differently than the others, this is how I would do it.
+I typically don't need this, but if I ever needed a way to configure a host differently than the others, this is how I would do it.

 Finally, I can set a system property at startup time e.g. `-Dcommon.property-1=xyz` to override all previous configuration values.